marcwieserdev/UE4-LeapMotionPlugin/README.md

 find <i>WindowsNoEditor/LeapPluginTest</i>, this is your packaged project root.
 Add the binaries folder there.</li>
 </ol>

+###Shipping Troubleshooting###
+- If you get errors complaining 'Leap Motion' plugin cannot be found, you do not have code in your project.
+- If you get errors complaining the 'Leap.dll' is missing, you did not drag binaries to the correct location.

 ##Todo##

 - Convenience content (e.g. fully rigged hand)